 Freezing stops microbes.

-Freezing slows the movement of molecules, causing microbes to enter a dormant stage, preventing the growth of microorganisms that cause food spoilage and food borne illness.
+Freezing slows the movement of molecules, causing microbes to enter a dormant stage, preventing the growth of microorganisms that cause food spoilage and foodborne illness.
 Food frozen at 0 degrees Fahrenheit or colder will remain safe indefinitely, provided it was safe when initially frozen.
 Charts are available that offer suggestions of how long a food should be stored, but those charts are for food quality, not safety.

-Make sure to only freeze foods that are in perfect condition.
+Make sure only to freeze foods that are in perfect condition.
 Freezing does not sterilize food or destroy the organisms that cause spoilage.
 Food that's been spoiling won't suddenly become fresh just by putting it in the freezer.

 Freezing slows enzymes.

 Enzymes promote chemical reactions, such as ripening in fruits.
 Enzyme activity won't harm frozen meats or fish, but fruits can turn brown while being frozen or thawed.
-Using antioxidants like citric acid (ok) or ascorbic acid (better) can keep light colored fruits like apples, peaches or pears from discoloring.
+Using antioxidants like citric acid (ok) or ascorbic acid (better) can keep light-colored fruits like apples, peaches or pears from discoloring.